Chemical-protein Interaction Extraction via Gaussian Probability Distribution and External Biomedical Knowledge: Experiments and Discussion

 \subsection{Ablation Study}

-In this section, to explore the contribution of each component to overall performance, we performed an ablation study over our proposed model on the CHEMPROT test set.
+In this section, to explore the contribution of each component to overall performance, we performed an ablation study over our proposed model.
 The experimental results are presented in Table 5.
 We first explored the impact brought by the Gaussian probability distribution.
-We can see that removing the Gaussian probability distribution hurts performance significantly on CPI extraction.
-This experimental result demonstrates that the Gaussian probability distribution operation is critical in obtaining state-of-the-art performance.
+It can be observed that the 'BERT+Gaussian' model increases the F1-score by 1.44\% compared with BERT.
+Meanwhile, when the Gaussian probability distribution is removed from our proposed model, the F1-score drops 1.46\%.
+These experimental results demonstrate that the Gaussian probability distribution is critical in obtaining state-of-the-art performance.
 Next, we evaluated the impact of external knowledge (i.e., the title information and biomedical knowledge).
-When the title sequence or knowledge sequence is removed, the F-score of the model decreases by 1.49\% and 1.46\%, respectively.
-However, when the title sequence and knowledge sequence are both removed, the F-score of the model drops only 0.78\%.
-These experimental results indicate that both the title information and biomedical knowledge contribute to our proposed model, and the two external knowledge are complementary.
+When the title information or knowledge sequence is added, the F1-score increases by 0.38\% and 1.03\% compared with BERT, respectively.
+On the other hand, when the title information or knowledge sequence is removed from our proposed model, the F1-score decreases by 1.46\% and 0.99\%, respectively.
+These experimental results indicate that both the title information and knowledge sequence play an important role in boosting the performance of CPI extraction.
 Finally, we validated the effects of Gaussian probability distribution and external knowledge.
-When removing the Gaussian probability distribution and external knowledge, our proposed model degenerates into the BERT model, and the performance drops to 74.45\% in F-score.
-These experimental results demonstrate that the Gaussian probability distribution and external knowledge are helpful for CPI extraction, and they are also highly complementary to each other.
+When both removing the Gaussian probability distribution and external knowledge, our proposed model degenerates into the BERT model, and the performance drops to 74.05\% in F1-score.
+After adding the Gaussian probability distribution or external knowledge, the F1-scores are greatly improved, reaching 75.49\% and 75.10\%, respectively.
+Moreover, when the Gaussian probability distribution and external knowledge are both added, the F1-score increases to 76.56\%.
+These experimental results demonstrate that the Gaussian probability distribution and external knowledge are helpful for CPI extraction, and they are highly complementary to each other.